Culture

 Which social media platforms will the ban apply to?

-We've been unable to find any specific parameters so far.
-But we can only assume this applies to Facebook, TikTok, Instagram, Twitter (currently known as X) and Snapchat.
-Whether this will also apply to curation tools like Pinterest or Tumblr remains to be seen.
+Communication have listed that the ban applied to Facebook, TikTok, Instagram and Snapchat.
+Whether this will also apply to curation tools like Pinterest, Twitter (currently known as X) or Tumblr remains to be seen.

 According to The Conversation, the Government was considering an exception for "low-risk" platforms: